 Hi, I’m Kelsi.

-Birth & Postpartum Care Provider.
+Birth & Postpartum Doula.
 Herbalist.
-HTMA Practitioner.
+Mineral Balancing Practitioner.

-Growing up, I was immersed in the mainstream narrative of birth, postpartum, really womanhood as a whole, being filled with suffering.
+Growing up, I was immersed in the mainstream narrative of birth, postpartum, and womanhood, being defined by suffering.
 Pain.
 Martyrdom.
-I was surrounded by women who were disconnected from their bodies and abandoning their feminine strengths in attempt to thrive in a masculine world.
+I was surrounded by women who were disconnected from their bodies and abandoning their feminine strengths in a world that didn’t honor them.
+I had a deep curiosity about birth from a young age, but the birth stories I was exposed to were traumatic and disempowering.

 This work is my prayer woven into service: that mothers and families may be honored, empowered, resourced, and nourished.